Applying for a SARE Grant?

 by Rick Welsh and Keith Ingram

 What Project Ideas Have Received Funding?

-You can search the national database of funded SARE projects at http://mysare.sare.org/search-projects/ by keyword, title and project number.
+Search the national database of funded SARE projects at https://projects.sare.org/search-projects/.

 - Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, Wisconsin

 - Connecticut, Delaware, District of Columbia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, West Virginia